qmhc/vite-plugin-dts/README.md

   staticImport?: boolean

   /**
-   * Manual set include glob
+   * Specify a glob of files to include
    *
-   * By Default it base on 'include' option of the tsconfig.json */ include?: string | string[]
+   * Defaults to 'include' property of the tsconfig.json */
+  include?: string | string[]

   /**
-   * Manual set exclude glob
+   * Specify a glob of files to exclude
    *
-   * By Default it base on 'exclude' option of the tsconfig.json, be 'node_module/**' when empty */ exclude?: string | string[]
+   * Defaults to 'exclude' property of tsconfig.json and 'node_module/**' when empty */
+  exclude?: string | string[]